Helping you navigate long-term care and aging with expert guidance, trusted information, and practical tools.

 Impact of Social Isolation on Substance Abuse in Older Adults

-Social isolation in older adults can make loneliness and depression worse.
-This can lead some individuals to drugs or alcohol to cope.
-This increased reliance on substances heightens the risk of abuse, worsening mental and physical health.
+Social isolation in older adults can exacerbate feelings of loneliness and depression, leading many to turn to drugs or alcohol as a coping mechanism.
+This increased reliance on substances heightens the risk of substance abuse, further deteriorating their mental and physical health.

 Leyla Sloan